cz295/cz295.github.io/_projects/mesh.md

 </div>
 </div>
 <div class="caption">
 Mesh generation: The goal is to generate a circular interface (drawn in red).
 We started with just 3 nodes on the interface and gradually refined the mesh.
-In the final mesh, the region near the interface has much lower mesh size.
+In the final mesh, the region near the interface has much smaller mesh size.
 </div>